EngineerBetter/bosh-concourse-setup/README.md

 Usage
 -----

+Set your desired AWS region in `terrform/variables.tf`.
 Ensure terraform is in your path, then apply the configuration to prepare the IaaS for BOSH and Concourse:

 ```
 cd terraform/